Jump to main content

 Kit Rack

-The kit rack to the right of the kit slot section gives you an overview over the loaded kits and their corresponding agent, and allows you to perform some editing for the selected kit via the context menu.
+The kit rack to the right of the kit slot section gives you an overview over the loaded kits and their corresponding agents, and allows you to perform some editing for the selected kit via the context menu.

 Kit Context Menu